octokit/octokit.net/docs/github-apps.md

 ```

 ### A Note on identifying Installation Id's
-GitHub Apps can be registered for webhook events.
+GitHub Apps specify which webhook events they are interested in, and when installed in a User/Organization account and restricted to some/all repositories, these webhooks will then be sent to the GitHub App's URL.

-WebHook payloads sent to these registrations now include an extra field to indicate the Id of the GitHub App Installation that is associated with the received webhook.
+WebHook payloads now include an extra field to indicate the Id of the GitHub App Installation that is associated with the received webhook.

 Example webhook for an opened Pull Request:
 ``` json